filcab/random-scripts/README.md

 # random-scripts
-Random scripts I have lying around
+Random scripts I have lying around.
+Names should be enough to understand their purpose.